aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 9.4.1.
 Penalty Times

 A. Blue cards and yellow cards result in one minute of game time in the penalty box for the penalized player, unless the opposing team scores during that minute.

 i.
 When the opposing team scores by any method, the player with the least amount of penalty time remaining from a blue or yellow card is released from the penalty box.

 a.
 A single score may only count toward the release of one player.

 1\.
 If two players on the same team have the same amount of time remaining in the penalty box for releasable penalties, the head referee shall use their discretion to designate which one is released first.

 2\.
 If a player is serving time for multiple penalty cards simultaneously, scores will only count toward their release if no other player on their team has less time remaining for a blue card or yellow card penalty.

 b.
-An own goal counts as a score by the team for which the goal is counted. ii.
+An own goal counts as a score by the team for which the goal is counted.

+ii.
 If the fouled team scores between the time of the foul and when play is stopped, and no other players would be released by the score, the penalized player does not go to the penalty box and restarts play dismounted at their current location instead.

 a.
 If there are multiple blue or yellow cards, only the penalty time of the player who would have been released on a score first is negated.

 b.
-If the penalized player receives multiple penalty cards for fouls occurring prior to play being stopped and the score would count against their time, the penalized player still goes to the penalty box, and their opponent’s score counts as the first score toward their release.
+If the penalized player receives multiple penalty cards for fouls occurring prior to play being stopped and the score would count against their time, the penalized player still goes to the penalty box, and their opponent's score counts as the first score toward their release.

-B. A red card results in two full minutes of game time in the penalty box for the offending player’s replacement.
+B. A red card results in two full minutes of game time in the penalty box for the offending player's replacement.

 i.
 Scores cannot release this player.

 C. Stacking penalty time:

 i.
-Whenever a person receives a red card for any reason, they are ejected, all other penalty time for fouls by that individual is negated, and only the penalty time for the red card is served. ii.
-If a person receives multiple penalty cards on a single stoppage without receiving a red card, the penalty time shall be one minute per card received, or until the opposing team scores a number of times equal to the number of cards received, whichever occurs first. iii.
-If a person who is serving time in the penalty box for their own penalty receives another penalty card without receiving a red card, they shall have a minute added to their penalty time and an additional score shall be required to release them per card. iv.
-If a player receives a penalty card while serving time for a teammate’s penalty:
+Whenever a person receives a red card for any reason, they are ejected, all other penalty time for fouls by that individual is negated, and only the penalty time for the red card is served.

+ii.
+If a person receives multiple penalty cards on a single stoppage without receiving a red card, the penalty time shall be one minute per card received, or until the opposing team scores a number of times equal to the number of cards received, whichever occurs first.

+iii.
+If a person who is serving time in the penalty box for their own penalty receives another penalty card without receiving a red card, they shall have a minute added to their penalty time and an additional score shall be required to release them per card.

+iv.
+If a player receives a penalty card while serving time for a teammate's penalty:

 a.
 Another substitute must serve the remainder of the original penalty.

 b.
-The offending player’s penalty shall then be treated as a foul by a substitute (see: *9.2.3.
-Bench Fouls*).
+The offending player's penalty shall then be treated as a foul by a substitute (see: *[9.2.3.
+Bench Fouls](#923-bench-fouls)*).

 ### 9.4.2.
 Proceeding to the Penalty Box

 Play is stopped while the penalized player, team staffer, or appropriate substitute is sent to the penalty box.

 A. Any substitution or position change made by the fouling player after the foul and before receiving the penalty card must be undone, and the fouling player must serve their penalty time at the position at which they committed the initial foul.

 i.
 If the foul is illegal substitution, the entering player receives the penalty card and time.

 B. If the keeper in play is sent to the penalty box, they must switch positions with a chaser on their team who is in play before they go to the penalty box.

 i.
-The keeper must not switch with a player who is serving time in the penalty box. ii.
-If all of the team’s chasers are already serving time in the penalty box, the keeper must switch headbands with a seeker or beater on their team instead.
+The keeper must not switch with a player who is serving time in the penalty box.

+ii.
+If all of the team's chasers are already serving time in the penalty box, the keeper must switch headbands with a seeker or beater on their team instead.

 C. The person going to the penalty box must proceed immediately to the penalty box without delay and remain there until the penalty expires.

 i.
 If a player is given a blue or yellow card but is deemed to be too injured to serve their penalty by the head referee or the fouling player themselves, the speaking captain must choose an eligible substitute to serve the penalty.

 a.
 If a carded player is replaced in the penalty box due to an injury, that player may not re-enter play until their substitute is released from the penalty box.

 D. Penalty time begins as soon as the head referee resumes play.

-E. If the player’s penalty time is negated by a score before they are shown the penalty card, the player shall not be moved to the penalty box and shall restart play dismounted at their current location.
+E. If the player's penalty time is negated by a score before they are shown the penalty card, the player shall not be moved to the penalty box and shall restart play dismounted at their current location.

 ⚑ *Yellow Card*—Failing to immediately proceed to the penalty box after being carded